feathersui/feathersui-website/learn/haxe-openfl/group-list-view.md

 groupListView.itemToHeaderText = (group:Dynamic) -> group.headerText;
 ```

-> Items in the collection are not required to be simple object literals, like `{text: "Node A1"}` in the example above.
-Instances of a class are allowed too (and encouraged as a best practice).
+> Items in the collection are _not_ required to be [anonymous structures](https://haxe.org/manual/types-anonymous-structure.html), like `{text: "Node A1"}` in the example above.
+[Class instances](https://haxe.org/manual/types-class-instance.html) are allowed too (and encouraged as a best practice; you should prefer classes over anonymous structures).
 If you use a class, be sure to update the item parameter's type in the `itemToChildren`, `itemToText`, and `itemToHeaderText` functions so that the compiler can catch any errors.

 ### Selection